All Episodes

 And I was wondering what your position was on it.

-My position on new Black Panther lawsuit is based strictly on what the line attorney who handled it is saying about it.
+My position on a new Black Panther lawsuit is based strictly on what the line attorney who handled it is saying about it.

-Uh you have voter intimidation as well.
+You have voter intimidation as well.

-I mean, these people, these guys were trying to intimidate people from showing up uh and voting or voting the wrong way.
+I mean, these people, these guys were trying to intimidate people from showing up and voting or voting the wrong way.

-I just know if it were the Klan standing out there uh at a black polling place, you wouldn't be asking me why in the world I have a problem with it.
+I just know if it were the Klan standing out there at a black polling place, you wouldn't be asking me why in the world I have a problem with it.

 That was in 1989.

-So I was in err.
+So I was in error.

 I was in error.

-Um I had been misinformed.
+I had been misinformed.

-Uh she did pass the bar in 1989.
+She did pass the bar in 1989.

-She asked me why do I not go on these other shows?
+She asked me, why do I not go on these other shows?

-I was I was honest with her.
+I was honest with her.

 In fact, I don't have to go on these shows to appear on these shows.

-I am a regular on particularly some of these cable TV shows.
+I am a regular on, particularly some of these cable TV shows.

-Well, I don't have to go on those shows to appear on them.
+I don't have to go on those shows to appear on them.

 But what I want to explain here, it's just a professional thing.

-I don't want to end up copying anybody.
+There's a specific reason I don't want to end up copying anybody accidentally or on purpose.

 So I don't listen to anybody else.